-- The coding of your discharge data.

-- The definitions of the QIs used.

-- The calculations performed by the AHRQ QI software (using the same version for each year).

-- The method used for risk adjustment.
+- The coding of your discharge data. - The definitions of the QIs used. - The calculations performed by the AHRQ QI software (using the same version for each year). - The method used for risk adjustment (which is not currently available for v6.0 of the QI software).